Steven Spielberg: 2001–2012: Experimentations with technology

-In early 2009, Spielberg shot the first film in a planned trilogy of motion capture films based on The Adventures of Tintin, written by Belgian artist Hergé.The Adventures of Tintin: The Secret of the Unicorn, was co-produced by Peter Jackson, and released in 2011; it was entirely computer animated.
-It premiered on October 22 in Brussels, Belgium.
-The film was released in North American theaters on December 21, in Digital 3D and IMAX.
-It received generally positive reviews from critics, and grossed over $373 million worldwide.
+Starting in 2009, Spielberg shot the first film in a planned trilogy of motion capture films based on Hergé's The Adventures of Tintin.
+Spielberg had long been a fan of the comics, and per Michael Farr, Hergé "thought Spielberg was the only person who could ever do Tintin justice."
+The Adventures of Tintin: The Secret of the Unicorn was co-produced by Peter Jackson and premiered in Brussels, Belgium.
+The film was released in North American theaters on December 21, 2011, in Digital 3D and IMAX.
+It received generally positive reviews from critics and grossed over $373 million worldwide.
 The Adventures of Tintin won Best Animated Feature at the 69th Golden Globe Awards.
-It was the first non-Pixar film to win the award since the category was introduced.

-Spielberg followed up with War Horse, shot in England in the summer of 2010.
-It was released four days after The Adventures of Tintin, on December 25, 2011.
-The film is based on the novel of the same name by Michael Morpurgo, published in 1982, and follows the long friendship between a British boy and his horse Joey before and during World War I. Distributed by Walt Disney Studios, with whom DreamWorks made a distribution deal in 2009, War Horse was the first of four consecutive Spielberg films released by Disney.
-War Horse had an acclaimed response from critics, and was nominated for six Academy Awards, including Best Picture.
-In his review for Salon magazine, Andrew O'Hehir wrote, "at this point in his career Spielberg is pursuing personal goals, and everything that's terrific and overly flat and tooth-rottingly sweet about War Horse reflects that."
+Spielberg followed Tintin with War Horse, shot in England in the summer of 2010.
+It was released four days after Tintin, on December 25, 2011.
+The film, based on Michael Morpurgo's 1982 novel, follows the long friendship between a British boy and his horse Joey before and during World War I. Distributed by Walt Disney Studios with whom DreamWorks made a distribution deal in 2009, War Horse was the first of four consecutive Spielberg films released by Disney.
+It received acclaim from critics and was nominated for six Academy Awards, including Best Picture.
+In a review for Salon magazine, Andrew O'Hehir wrote, "at this point in his career Spielberg is pursuing personal goals, and everything that's terrific and overly flat and tooth-rottingly sweet about War Horse reflects that."

-Spielberg returned to the World War II theme, co-producing the 2010 miniseries The Pacific, with Tom Hanks and Gary Goetzman.
-The miniseries is centered on the battles in the Pacific Theater.
-The following year, Spielberg co-created Falling Skies, a science fiction series on the TNT network, with Robert Rodat.
-Spielberg also produced the 2011 Fox series Terra Nova.
-Terra Nova begins in the year 2149 when all life on the planet Earth is threatened with extinction resulting in scientists opening a door that allows people to travel back 85 million years to prehistoric times.
-In that same year, he produced J. J. Abrams' thriller, Super 8.